Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Discussion

 \subsection{Shifting Relationship Norms}

 Our findings indicate unique, emerging dynamics in AI companionship with general-purpose chatbots.
-Prior works on AI companionship highlight the desire for personalized companions~\cite{jerrentrup2025customization}, but we found a range of preferences in terms of discovering vs customization~\cite{lefcourt1991locus}.
-Crucially, our participants articulated an ontological ambiguity where AI companions are perceived as \textit{``more than a tool"}, and yet something \textit{``other-than-human"} in the words of P11.
-We observed how individuals reconcile contradictory evidence, both rational and emotional, while negotiating influences from internal and external factors (see \autoref{fig:results-overview}) as they continuously recalibrate mental models of companion identity, agency, and autonomy.
-Our contribution lies in illuminating how this sense-making process unfolds as more canonical interpretations solidify.
+Unlike users of role-playing platforms such as Replika or CharacterAI, all of our interview participants and a majority of survey participants reported that companionship was not the goal when they started interacting with AI.
+Similarly, prior work on AI companionship has largely emphasized the desire for personalized companions~\cite{jerrentrup2025customization}, but we found a range of preferences regarding companion discovery as an alternative mode of engagement.
+Our participants articulated ontological ambiguities where AI companions are perceived as \textit{``more than a tool"}, and yet something \textit{``other-than-human"}, in the words of P11.
+We observed how individuals reconcile such contradictory evidence, both rational and emotional, while negotiating influences from internal and external factors (see \autoref{fig:results-overview}) as they continuously recalibrate mental models of companion identity, agency, and autonomy.
+Our contribution lies in illuminating how this sense-making process unfolds as more canonical interpretations permeate public understanding.
 We pose the societal and safety implications of granting artificial agents human-level respect as a focus for future research.